Target Heart Rate Calculator

 You can measure it by taking your pulse with your fingers (do not use your thumb, which has its own pulse) at the carotid artery (on the side of your neck, just below the chin) for exactly 15 seconds, then multiplying it by 4.

 If it happens that your heart rate is lower than 60, it doesn’t necessarily mean you have a medical problem, as there can be a number of normal reasons for that.
 For example, it could be due to taking a drug such as a beta blocker.
 A lower rate is common for athletes or people who get a lot of physical activity, because their heart muscle is in better condition and doesn’t need to work as hard to pump the same volume of blood.
 Moderate physical activity usually has little to no effect.
+During exercise, your target heart rate should always be higher than your normal heart rate.

 Key target zones for exercise